Skip to main content Skip to Chat

 • For grades 8-12 students, teachers may contact a parent/guardian in the event of a questionable absence.
 Administration will also become involved if there is concern about an unexcused absence and if a trend in absences is developing for a student.

-• In an effort to stress the importance of daily attendance and parent communication with our school, students in grades 8-12 will have to stay after school to make up time for unexcused absences, and be required to be in a study session rather than have the option for sports or other activities during the TAG block.
+• In an effort to stress the importance of daily attendance and parent communication with our school, students in grades 8-12 may have to make up time for unexcused absences, and/or attend a study session

 • If a family is planning a multi-day absence, parents/guardians and students should understand that teachers likely cannot pre-teach the lessons, nor provide make-up assignments to cover all the learning that will be missed.